 BISG offer confidential appointments face to face, via phone or video call using Microsoft Teams chat functionality please drop into our offices or email us at studentguildstaff@bil.ac.uk to book an appointment.
-(Please note GPS is znot accessible).

-20.Student representation and Course Committees
+20. Student representation and course committees

 Our student representatives play an important role in the life of Bloomsbury Institute by providing feedback on course delivery and by representing the views of other students on a number of important committees, including our Quality Assurance and Enhancement Committee (QAEC), Academic Committee (AC), and our Course Committees (CCs).

 Students are also represented on our Board of Directors.
-Course Committees meet each semester to discuss matters relating to the operation of the course.
-Their membership includes the student representatives, Course Leader, Module Leaders, Director of the Centre for Student Engagement, Wellbeing and Success, Head of Quality and Compliance, and the Student Staff Liaison Manager.
+Course Committees meet each term to discuss matters relating to the operation of the course.

-Opinions of students are essential to the proper running of Course Committees, and the role of student representation is very important.
+Opinions of students are essential to the running of Course Committees, and the role of student representation is very important.

 The election of the student representatives will be sought at the beginning of each academic year from students across each year of the course.
 Volunteering as a student representative can be a valuable addition to your CV.

 Student representatives benefit from special leadership training provided by staff in the Centre for Student Engagement, Wellbeing and Success, and previous student representatives have found their job prospects greatly enhanced by their experience as representatives.
 If you are interested in becoming a student representative, you should consult the Student Representatives Guide for information on nominations and elections.